 For most kayakers, “PFD” and “comfort” are about as synonymous as “friendly” and “undercut rock.”
 Sure, we tolerate their bulkiness because, well, not wearing one is really dumb.
 But for the most part, the traditional PFD has felt about as liberating as 10th grade English class.

-With its new, low-profile Orbit vest, Kokatat is trying to change all that.
+With its new, low-profile life vest, Kokatat is trying to change all that.
 The company gets kudos for the attempt, but it still has a few bugs to work out.

 First, I’ll accentuate the positive.
-The best thing about wearing the Orbit is it feels almost like wearing nada.
+The best thing about wearing the Kokatat Ul Leviathan Life Vest is it feels almost like wearing nada.
 One look at the vest and you’ll know why — it’s the minimalist construction.
-The Orbit is little more than two fat, Cordura-covered foam triangles sandwiched together by six straps (one over each shoulder, two pair at the ribs).
+The Kokatat Ul Leviathan Life Vest is little more than two fat, Cordura-covered foam triangles sandwiched together by six straps (one over each shoulder, two pair at the ribs).
 It’s definitely not a “jacket” type PFD, which many paddlers will appreciate.
 On the other hand, one of my customers commented that the sandwich design made her feel like “a turtle in a shell” when trying it on.

 The adjustable shoulder straps are cut super long, resulting in flotation that rides extra low on the paddler’s torso.
 The gummy rubber on the inside of the vest makes sure it doesn’t creep up your chest, and I was impressed with the Orbit’s ability to stay in place while paddling.